suttacentral/bilara/README.md

 ### Setup Node environment

 polymer-cli should be installed.
 I recommend installing nvm: https://github.com/creationix/nvm to use a modern version of node which should result in no problems.
-Once nvm is installed, run something like:
+Once nvm is installed (remember to open a new terminal), run something like:
 ```
 nvm install node
 npm install -g polymer-cli